Soon it is your time.

-One of the best ways to come up with beautiful vows is to talk with your partner.
+One of the best ways to come up with beautiful vows for grooms and brides is to talk with your partner.
 She might have some topics that she would rather not discuss.
 Perhaps you can share a few lines, or even paragraphs to make sure you have the same idea.

 Will your vows be personal or formal?
 Will they include personal anecdotes?
 And so on.

 Another open door perhaps, but it needs to be said: